Heraklion Car Rental

 See the Archaeological Museum

-Stay in town or in Kerasia
+Stay in town or in Archanes village

-We suggest Lato Hotel for you and your Dad (nice and central to everything and wonderful service)
+In town we suggest Lato Hotel for you and your Dad (nice and central to everything and wonderful service)

 Snake Goddess Figurine - part of the extraordinary display at Heraklion Archaeological MuseumSnake Goddess Figurine - part of the extraordinary display at Heraklion Archaeological Museum